 - Don't be afraid of special needs trusts.
-While trusts are legal documents that need some explanation and there's a cost to setting them up and ultimately administering them, their benefit is so great that it's worth the cost.
+While trusts are legal documents that need some explanation and there's a cost to their set up and administration, their benefits far outweigh any costs.

 In short, special needs trusts can be great tools for protecting both the child with special needs and his or her siblings.
-To learn more about how they work, click here.
+Here is more information about Special Needs Planning.

 Special Needs Planning Guide: Putting the Structure in Place for Your Child and Yourself Housing: Is My Intellectually Disabled Child Likely to Be Entitled to a State-Funded Group Home?How to Set Up a Special Needs TrustPersonal Care Attendants: Valuable Help for Parents of Disabled Children